sfvicente/RestApiBestPractices/README.md

-# REST Api Best Practices
+# REST API Best Practices

 This project is a collection of best practices and guidelines for REST API design and development.